Salvatore Tessio: In the novel and film

 A few days later, Tessio is ready to escort Michael and Hagen to Brooklyn for the meeting when Willi Cicci informs Tessio that Michael is going separately.
 A frustrated Tessio says it interferes with his "arrangements".
 Hagen says he cannot go either, and several hitmen surround Tessio.
 Immediately understanding his situation, Tessio calmly tells Hagen to tell Michael that his betrayal was not personal, but simply business.
 Tessio asks Hagen to get him off the hook, but Hagen declines.
 Accepting his fate, Tessio goes quietly as he is taken away to be killed.

 In sequel novels

 Mario Puzo's original novel and the film imply Tessio's death, but Mark Winegardner's sequel novel The Godfather Returns explains that he is executed with a gunshot at point blank range by his enforcer Nick Geraci.
 In this novel, Geraci is chosen and intended to succeed him as capo, but in the original novel, Al Neri takes over the old Tessio regime.

 In Godfather: The Game

 In the video game adaptation, Tessio is the main hit contractor for the first half of the game's story.
 Later, after he is confronted by Tom Hagen and Cicci, Tessio is escorted to the place where he was to betray Michael by the game's protagonist, Aldo Trapani.
-He subsequently flees, but is hunted down and shot by Trapani.
+He subsequently flees, but is hunted down and killed by Trapani.
 In the game, Tessio's death takes place before the baptism executions, unlike in the film.